WDI-SEA/react-development-course-materials/Additional Resources/Dad Jokes Lab/README.md

 1. Fulfill the listed requirements.
 1. Make a pull request to submit your work.

 The starter code provided here is based on Create React App.
-Make a pull request by the end of the lab block for your assignment to be considered complete.

 ## Requirements